VincentGordon-Data-Analyst/walmartSQLAnalysis/README.md

 -   Products with the highest profit in the East, South, West, and Central regions are analyzed and highlighted.
 #### Operational Challenges:
 - Tests around data conversion (from Excel to CSV) and the handling of column names with spaces and special characters.
+- Finding an online source to convert Excel/CSV files to SQL statements.

 ## Deployment
 This project is designed to run locally or on any server with MySQL and Python setup.
 To deploy: